It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

-Mainly, the idea is that an endurance event reduced mechanical efficiency of the lower body primarily by reducing musculotendinous stiffness.
+Mainly, the idea is that an endurance event reduced the mechanical efficiency of the lower body primarily by reducing musculotendinous stiffness.

-In the study, it showed that acute stretching prior to endurance-based events doesn’t do anything for athletes performance-wise and can even reduce it.
+The study showed that acute stretching prior to endurance-based events doesn’t do anything for athletes performance-wise and can even reduce it.

 The researchers say that improved running economy may be due to more stabilized hips and a less required muscle activation at foot strike to maintain stability.

 Additionally, acute stretching can strain the muscle and cause a decrease in force development and an increase in oxygen requirement within the hour after stretching.

 So this means stretching isn’t exactly a useful or effective tool in warm-ups of long-distance runners.
 The study also suggests that endurance athletes may find it best to reduce their warm-up routine to a low-intensity, progressive run.

 Chronic stretching does not seem to have beneficial effects as well.
 When it comes to DOMS, the study says that stretching can’t reduce its longevity or intensity.
 As for injury risk, stretching doesn’t seem to help much for endurance runners.